Skills Options activities

 involved in a number of art exhibitions at a variety of venues, such as

 Bright Art Gallert and the Wagga Wagga Art Gallery.

 Music and Dance - Skills Options offer music and dance workshops.
 This

 can include experience with instruments, song writing and creative

 Drama - Sessions are run to encourage creative expression through use

 of movement and voice.
 Skills Options seek funding to assist in

 producing drama productions.
 Service users are encouraged to

-participate in drama productions and/or set design and script writing.
+participate in drama productions and/or set design, production

 Social and Living - Skills Options encourage service users